WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

       gcloud config set compute/zone us-west4-b

-Run below command in Cloud Shell to save the configuration code to a startup.sh file
+Next, create a startup script that will be used to configure the Nginx web servers.
+Run the following command to save the configuration code to a startup.sh file:

       cat << EOF > startup.sh
       #! /bin/bash